ShahzaibNaeem/ShahzaibNaeem/README.md

 <h3 align="left">Hi 👋, I'm Shahzaib Naeem</h1>
 <p align="left">I am a Software Developer.
 I have a passion for learning and sharing my knowledge with other.
-I currently live in Creil, PFrance and Learning Web Technologies.</p>
+I currently live in Creil, France and Learning Web Technologies.</p>

 <p align="left">
 </p>